section-engineering-education/engineering-education/content/articles/how-to-build-a-task-manager-with-angular/index.md

 ## Introduction

-If you are trying to learn a programming language or framework, it is good practice to build simple tasks which will go a long way to help solidify your knowledge in that language.
+If you are trying to learn a programming language or framework, building simple tasks around that language will not just facilitate your learning process but will help solidify your knowledge in that language.

-In this article, I will work you through building a simple task manager app (popularly known as a Todo app) using [angular](https://angular.io/docs) a JavaScript framework.
+In this article, I will walk you through the process of building a simple task manager app (also known as a To-do app) using [angular](https://angular.io/docs), a JavaScript framework; but first, let us get some things out of the way.

 ## What is a Task Manager?

-A task manager is used to write, organize and rearrange tasks more efficiently.
-The task manager we are going to build will allow the user to add a task, mark the task as complete and also delete the task.
+A task manager, as its name implies is a system monitor program that is used to write, organize and rearrange tasks more efficiently.
+Now, the task manager we are going to build will allow the user multiple basic functionalities like task addition, deletion and of course the ability to mark a task as complete.

-## Key Takeaways
+## Key Takeaways From This Article
 1. How to create and structure an angular project.
 2. How to create modules and components in angular.
 3. Build a simple application.